 Metro Line 9 offers easy access to numerous attractions in the city center, making Qibao an excellent choice for accommodation when visiting Shanghai.

 How to get to Qibao ancient water town

-Once you are out from the Qibao Subway Station of Line 9, walk along Minzhu Road (民主路)to the south direction.
-At the T-junction, you turn left and walk along Qingnian Road (青年路) in the east.
-Soon you will see the entrance, an archway with the bell tower behind it.
+Upon leaving Qibao Subway Station on Line 9, head south along Minzhu Road (民主路).
+At the T-junction, take a left and continue east along Qingnian Road (青年路).
+You’ll soon encounter the entrance marked by an archway with the bell tower in the background.